choripan-systems/noBLE-Companion-App/App-Install-On-Windows.md

 # 1. Introduction

-This document describes how to install the noBLE Companion app on a Windows PC.
-This app is used to configure and control a noBLE device over Bluetooth Low Energy (BLE).
+The noBLE Companion app is used to configure and control a noBLE device.

 The app is written in Python, so it can run on any platform that has a Python 3 runtime environment available.
 If your Windows PC has a Python 3 runtime environment already installed, you can skip the following section and jump to section #3.